STMicroelectronics/stm32-nt35510/README.md

 ## Compatibility information

-Below is the list of the BSP *component* drivers to be used with this BSP *board* driver.
-It is **crucial** that you use a consistent set of CMSIS - HAL - BSP versions, as mentioned in [this](https://htmlpreview.github.io/?https://github.com/STMicroelectronics/STM32CubeALL/blob/master/Release_Notes.html) release note.
+Please refer to the repository of the BSP **board** driver you are using to know which version of this BSP component driver to use.
+It is **crucial** that you use a consistent set of versions as indicated.

 ## Troubleshooting